Grief Resources - Spicer-Mullikin Funeral Homes & Crematory

 Children and teenagers have special needs following the death of a friend or family member.

-Supporting Kidds & PAWS for People are local organizations that support children who are grieving.
+PAWS for People is a local organization that supports children who are grieving.

 The following resources provide wonderful insight in helping children and teens understand and express their grief: